![]() |

 3. Timestamping of each bit, byte, and message with microsecond accuracy.

-5. High speed host computer interface options (PCI Express or PCI).
+5. High speed host computer interface options (USB, PCI Express, or PCI).

 This I2C Bus Monitor Plus uses dedicated hardware technology to collect and deliver bus data to a host PC for logging, analysis, and display.
 It cannot clock stretch, and is non-intrusive on bus operation.

-The I2C Bus Monitor (#MIIC-101, Data Sheet, User's Guide) is our most cost effective troubleshooting instrument for I2C, SMBus, and other derived protocols.
-Operating either hand-held or remotely via an RS-232 serial communication link to a PC, this unit can:
+The I2C Bus Monitor (#MIIC-101, Data Sheet, User's Guide) is our most cost effective troubleshooting instrument for I2C Bus and other derived protocols.
+Operating either hand-held or remotely via a USB or RS-232 serial communication link to a PC, this unit can:

 1. Collect bus traffic at up to 100K* bits per second (bps).